Dr. Bill Estheimer, DVM

 Dr. Jerry Moore grew up in Winnipeg, Canada and graduated from Western College of Veterinary Medicine at Saskatoon in 1976.
 Dr Moore has a special interest in Dentistry and internal medicine.

 Dr. Moore has served on the board at the Marin Humane Society and has served as president of the Marin Veterinary Medical Association.
-He is an avid golfer and lives in Marin with his wife Gayle and 5 cats, with the head cat Snoogy.
+He is an avid golfer and lives in Marin with his wife Gayle and several cats.

 Dr. Doug Evans, DVM

 Dr. Doug Evans was born and raised in Colorado.
 From an early age he knew he wanted to be a veterinarian.
 He received his undergraduate degrees and veterinary degree from Colorado State University.
 He has been fortunate to work with a varied group of practices in Colorado, Nevada and Oregon.
 This has included small clinics such as a feline only hospital in Denver as well as large diverse practices in Las Vegas.
 Dr. Evans has always had a special interest in feline medicine and surgery.

 In 2010 Dr. Evans was honored to receive Oregon’s Veterinary Humanitarian of the Year award for his (and his wife Meghan’s) work helping struggling horse owners feed their horses.